-All Winnebago travel trailers are equipped with a 2inch accessory receiver hitch.
-Depending on the floorplan and model of your unit, the weight limit may vary.
+Most Winnebago travel trailers are equipped with a 2inch accessory receiver hitch with a carrying capacity of 350lbs.
 It is important to weigh your travel trailer after attaching any accessories to ensure the GVWR and hitch weight do not exceed their limits.